 - Window Icon - Use current folder icon

 - Select this option to use the icon of the current folder as window-icon.

 - Choose your preferred date display format.
 You can as well provide a custom date string.

 You can select display options for both modes of the Side Pane.

 |Side Pane Preferences|

 The Side Pane can display either a list of shortcuts for folders in your file system, which is the default, or a tree view.
 This tab allows you to select the size of the icons shown in both of those views.
-The choices range from Very Small (around 16×16 pixels) to Very Large (around 128×128 pixels).
+The choices range from 16×16 pixels to 256×256 pixels.